andyhorn/simple_routes/README.md

     GoRoute(
       path: const UserRoute().goPath,
       redirect: (context, state) {
-        // Use the `containsData` method to validate that all
+        // Use the extension methods to validate that any and all
-        // necessary values are present in the GoRouterState. if (!const UserRouteDataFactory().containsData(state)) {
+        // required values are present.

+        if (state.getParam(RouteParams.userId) == null) {
           // If the data is not present, redirect to another route
           // using the `fullPath` property.
           return const HomeRoute().fullPath;
         }

-        // If the data is present, return null to allow the route
+        // If all of the data is present, return null to allow the
-        // to be built.
+        // route to be built.
         return null;
       },
-      builder: (context, state) => UserScreen(
+      builder: (context, state) {
-        // Use your factory to extract the data from the state
+        final routeData = UserRouteData.fromState(state);

+        return UserScreen(
-        userId: const UserRouteDataFactory().fromState(state).userId,
+          userId: routeData.userId,
-      ),
+          query: routeData.queryValue,
+          extra: routeData.extraData,
+        );
+      },
     ),
   ],
 );